-6. Undue Pressure
+6 Undue Pressure

-- (1) A Member should not apply undue pressure on an Officer to do anything which they are not empowered to do, or which is against the Officer's professional judgement, or to undertake work outside normal duties or normal hours. - (2) Similarly, an Officer must not seek to influence an individual Member to make a decision in their favour, nor raise personal matters to do with their job, nor make claims or allegations about other employees, except in accordance with any agreed Council procedure or in accordance with law.
-Members who receive any such approach from an Officer should advise the Chief Executive and the Chief Operating Officer or the Executive Director immediately.
+- (1) A Member should not apply undue pressure on an Officer to do anything which he/she is not empowered to do, or which is against the Officer's professional judgement, or to undertake work outside normal duties or normal hours. - (2) Similarly, an Officer must not seek to influence an individual Member to make a decision in his/her favour, nor raise personal matters to do with his/her job, nor make claims or allegations about other employees, except in accordance with any agreed Council procedure or in accordance with law.
+Members who receive any such approach from an Officer should advise the Chief Executive and/or the appropriate Executive Director immediately.
 The Council has formal procedures for consultation, grievance and discipline, etc. dealing with these matters.

-7. Officers' Reports and Advice
+7 Officers' Reports and Advice

 - (1) The named author(s) of a report to the Council or any part of its formal decision-making structure will always be fully responsible for the contents of it.
 Under overview and scrutiny arrangements, an Officer can be held responsible for the contents of his/her reports or advice and be required to answer for the advice given. - (2) The Leader, Cabinet Member and/or Chairman of the relevant Committee or body may comment upon a proposed report, either during the original consultation process or following receipt of a draft agenda.
-The Officer concerned will give due consideration to such comments, consulting the Chief Operating Officer / Executive Director and other appropriate Officers as necessary.
+The Officer concerned will give due consideration to such comments, consulting his/her relevant Executive Director or Assistant Director and other appropriate Officers as necessary.
 The Chief Executive will be the final arbiter upon the contents of any report. - (3) A report will only be amended where the suggested amendment also reflects the professional judgement of the author of the report.
-Any remaining disagreement between the Cabinet Member/Chairman and the author of the report should be referred to the Chief Executive, or, if the author of the report is the Chief Executive, to the Monitoring Officer for resolution after consultation with the Leader. - (4) Occasionally, Officers will need to express a professional view on a matter which may not support the view of the leading Group and/or the relevant Senior Officers of the Council. - (5) Members should not put an Officer in a position where there would be a conflict between themself and their line manager, Chief Operating Officer or Executive Director, nor should the Officer receive detrimental treatment as a consequence if the Member is aggrieved.
+Any remaining disagreement between the Cabinet Member/Chairman and the author of the report should be referred to the Chief Executive, or, if the author of the report is the Chief Executive, to the Monitoring Officer for resolution after consultation with the Leader. - (4) Occasionally, Officers will need to express a professional view on a matter which may not support the view of the leading Group and/or the relevant Senior Officers of the Council. - (5) Members should not put an Officer in a position where there would be a conflict between himself/herself and his/her line manager, Head of Service or Executive Director, nor should the Officer receive detrimental treatment as a consequence if the Member is aggrieved.

-8. Officer Decisions made under Delegated Powers
+8 Officer Decisions made under Delegated Powers